An outer approximation algorithm for multi-objective mixed-integer linear and non-linear programming: Introduction and motivation

-\myparagraph{Detailed contribution and outline} In this work, we present the first \OA\ algorithm for \MOILP.
-Our algorithm is motivated by the \OA\ approach of Benson \cite{benson1998outer} for \MOLP.
-Our algorithm uses an \emph{oracle} which consists of solving single-objective \emph{weighted-sum problems}.
-We show that our algorithm needs a number of oracle calls which is polynomial in the number of facets of the convex hull of the non-dominated extreme points.
-As a consequence, if the weighted-sum problems are solvable in polynomial time, the facets can be computed in incremental polynomial time.
-These results extend and complement the results of \cite{bokler2015output}, which showed that with an \IA\ algorithm, the extreme points can be found in incremental polynomial time.
-From a practical perspective, next to providing a lower bound set for \MOILP\ at any point of its execution, each oracle call can also produce a new Pareto optimal solution.
-This makes its use within multiobjective B\&B attractive also from a primal side.
-Finally, the algorithm also provides a valid lower bound set when the oracle is called with any relaxation of the original \MOILP, such as its LP-relaxation, or its LP-relaxation augmented with valid inequalities.
-This opens perspectives for multiobjective branch and cut algorithms.
+In this work, we propose the first \OA algorithm which computes the extreme points and facets of $\mathcal Q^+$ for the problem defined in Section \ref{sec:problemdef}.
+Our algorithm is motivated by the \OA approach of \citet{benson1998outer} for \MOLP.
+It uses an \emph{oracle} which consists of solving single-objective \emph{weighted-sum problems}.
+We show that our algorithm needs a number of oracle calls which is polynomial in the number of facets of $\mathcal Q^+$ for a large class of problems.

+As a consequence for \MOMILP, we are able to propose a similar theorem to the one by \cite{bokler2015output}: If the weighted-sum problem of a given \MOMILP is solvable in polynomial time, the facets can be computed with incremental-polynomial delay.
+These results extend and complement the results of \cite{bokler2015output}, who showed that with an \IA\ algorithm, the extreme points can be found with incremental-polynomial delay in this case.

+From a practical perspective, next to providing a lower bound set at any point of its execution, each oracle call may also produce a new Pareto optimal solution.
+This makes its use within multi-objective B\&B attractive also from the primal side.
+Finally, the algorithm also provides a valid lower bound set when the oracle is called with any relaxation of the original problem, such as the LP-relaxation (potentially augmented with valid inequalities) in case of \MOMILP.
+This opens perspectives for multi-objective branch-and-cut algorithms.

+We observe that the problem we study also corresponds to the problem addressed in parametric integer linear programming with parametrization in the objective function \citep{geoffrion1977exceptional}, which is an interesting problem on its own.
+Moreover, a related problem is to compute the extreme points and/or facets of the convex hull of a linear projection of a mixed-integer problem onto a small subspace.
+Our algorithm is also capable of computing this projection.
+However, our focus in this paper will be on the optimization side.